secureyourself7/python-keylogger/README.md

 NOTE: This project should be used for authorized testing or educational purposes only.
 You are free to copy, modify and reuse the source code at your own risk.

+### Uses

+Some uses of a keylogger are:
+- Security Testing: improving the protection against hidden key loggers
+- Business Administration: Monitor what employees are doing (with their consent)
+- School/Institutions: Track keystrokes and log banned words in a file.
+- Personal Control and File Backup: Make sure no one is using your computer when you are away.
+- Parental Control: Track what your children are doing.
+- Self analysis

 ### Features
 - Automatic keyboard layout detection (Windows only at the moment)
 - Latin and non-latin keyboard support: